Xilinx/AI-Engine-Test-Harness/docs/src/index.rst

 On VCK190, the precompiled .xsa implements a PL DMA engine with 72 independent AXI stream channels.
 36 channels send data from DDR to AIE and 36 channels receive data from AIE to DDR.
 On VEK280, it has 32 independent AXI stream channels that 16 channels can send data from DDR to AIE and 16 channels can receive data from AIE to DDR.
+On VEK385, it has 32 independent AXI stream channels that 16 channels can send data from DDR to AIE and 16 channels can receive data from AIE to DDR.
 For both of the DMA engines, they are designed to allow a maximum throughput on the PLIO interfaces (128-bit @ 312.5MHz), ensuring that the AIE graph isn't artificially stalled by the DMA channels and thereby allowing accurate performance testing on the hardware.